Manta-Network/docs/docs/zkShuffle/Deploy/03-Foundry.md

 For example, the MyToken.sol contract requires an initial supply of tokens to be specified in its constructor, so the command to deploy it on a network will include the argument of 100.

-To deploy the MyToken.sol contract, use the command that corresponds to the Caldera chain's RPC URL while running the forge create command:
+To deploy the MyToken.sol contract, use the command that corresponds to the Manta Pacific chain's RPC URL while running the forge create command:

 ``` bash
     forge create --rpc-url "RPC URL" //Insert your RPC URL here